Our Gardens

-Arial view from 2022, our 10th anniversary in Bells Corners 🙂
+Arial view from 2025 🙂

-–Always water your plants from the bottom, not the top.
+Always water your plants from the bottom.

-–Use a fan.
+Use fans.
 Wind resistance will help strengthen your seedlings, and keeps the top of your soil dry.
 This helps reduce the chance of dampening off.
 (Rot which will kill the seedling where the stock meets the soil)

 -Lighting is very important.